 You can help Ogeechee Riverkeeper in a number of ways, regardless of your expertise.

 An office assistant will help in the ORK office staff with various assignments including mailings, office organization, and other special projects.
-Preferred skills include basic computing with Microsoft Office, strong written and verbal communication, interest in ORKs mission, and the ability to take initiative and work independently. * This position can be remote or by appointment, as needed. *
+Preferred skills include basic computing, experience with Flickr photo software, strong written and verbal communication, interest in ORKs mission, and the ability to take initiative and work independently. * This position can be remote or by appointment, as needed. *

 * This position is temporarily unavailable* Education assistants help ORK staff in educational settings, including classroom programs, Adopt-A-Stream workshops, and local festivals.
 These volunteers also assist in the development of educational materials to be utilized in ORK programs.
 Preferred skills include some experience as an educator, a solid base of knowledge concerning natural sciences and environmental issues, and a strong interest in ORKs mission and work.